-Tyler Perry stars in the action thriller
+Tyler Perry is currently starring in the new action thriller

 Whenever Tyler Perry is in front of the camera, he's usually behind it as well.
 A screenwriter, director, producer and star, Perry grew up poor in New Orleans, but he has become a movie phenomenon — he was described in the New Yorker as the most financially successful black man the American film industry has ever known.

 Perry first developed his following on the African-American theater circuit.
 By the time he released his first movie in 2005, The Diary of a Mad Black Woman, his following was so large the film premiered nationally at No 1.
 Part drama, part comedy, the film introduced his most popular character, Madea, to movie audiences.
 Madea — Mabel Simmons — is the matriarch of a family, and Perry completely transforms himself to play the role.
 And as Madea's brother and nephew, Perry frequently co-stars in scenes with himself.